BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ### Using variables

 Variables and the data they hold are used for all sorts of things.
-Producing new values based on the available data, making decisions, outputting information to the user, sending information to the Internet, and so on.
+Producing new values based on the available data, making decisions, outputting information to the user, and so on.

 Consider the bouncer example again from the start of this chapter: